3DPrintDemon/Demon_KLIPPER_Essentials/README.md

 Demon_Start_End_Print FEATURES:

 ADAPTIVE Nozzle Pre Heat stage - automatically set a chosen warmup temperature for both high & low temperature filament printing!

 ADAPTIVE Bed Heating Stage & Mesh Selection stage - while automatically heating the bed the printer will select the correct bed level mesh for the temperature range!

-SELECTABLE Bed Heat Soak Times - these are also adaptive & will be automatically selected, you just choose the time ADAPTIVE First Layer Height Purge Lines - the START_PRINT purges line will now perfectly match the height of your first layer of your print every time!
+SELECTABLE Bed Heat Soak Times - these are also adaptive & will be automatically selected, you just choose the time.

+ADAPTIVE First Layer Height Purge Lines - the START_PRINT purges line will now perfectly match the height of your first layer of your print every time!

 MACRO VARIABLES - these are used to configure all the above functions plus easily letting you set your chosen starting flow rate.

 Demon_Essentials FETAURES:

 Easy and automatic sinlge button press Macros to help you setup your printer.

 Pressure_Advance_Test_Mode.

 Stepper_Buzz_Cycle.

 Printer_PID_Tune.

 Probe_Z_Calibrate.

 Auto_Shaper_X and Y.